sejalpatil8088/fsjs2.0-project7/README.md

 ## A lending page for a hosting site
 ### I created this responsive  project using html and css.
-This project is responsive and visually appealing.
+This project is responsive and visually appealing.This project take more time to complete but after completing this project now I have confidence to build anything on html and css.
+To make this project responsive I use media query.